zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 1/Tips.md

 2. **Overview** (1)
 	- The position of this paragraph doesn't matter, it could be the second paragraph or any other postion
 	- Always starts with "Overall,"
-	- Look at the data are report from 2 to 4 of the most important features without reporting any specific data
+	- Look at the data and report from 2 to 4 of the most important features without reporting any specific data
 	- Don't mention any values from any of the axis (in order to eleminate details)
 	- Try to group features (especially if there's more than 2 sets of data)
 		- For example: ==bread and buns== appear to have been more profitable than ==pies==